eaburakowski/NOHRSC_SNODAS/README.md

 addtimeSNODAS.ncl
 - adds unlimited time dimension to .nc files created in procSNODAS.sh.
 Surely there's a way to do it with NCO, but I found it to be easier in NCL.

+subsetSNODAS_avgSNWZ.ncl
+- selects a regional subset from SNODAS files, calculates a seasonal (or monthly) mean, max, and min snow depth for each season,and then calculates a climatological (well, 2003-2017) mean, max, and min for the period of record.
+- output is a single .nc file of the climatological mean, max, and min snow depth for regional subset.
+- could combine with plotting script (plotNESNODAS.ncl) if region is small.

+plotNESNODAS.ncl
+- plots up map of seasonal or monthly average snow depth for region in US.
+Output is .png graphic of data.